eimernase/ringbot/README.md

 # ringbot v0.0.1
 A rudimentary bot for PoP mining Ringcoin (RNG).
-Released to level the playing field...
+Published to level the playing field...
 This is a pretty specific setup based on scrot, xdotool and a virtual desktop running i3.

 # On Debian/Ubuntu